U.S. Energy Information Administration logo

 Tight natural gas

 Tight natural gas was first identified as a separate category of natural gas production with the passage of the Natural Gas Policy Act of 1978 (NGPA).
-The NGPA established tight natural gas as a separate wellhead natural gas pricing category that could obtain unregulated market-determined prices.
+The NGPA established tight natural gas as a separate wellhead natural gas pricing category that could sell at unregulated market-determined prices.
 The tight natural gas category gave producers an incentive to produce high-cost natural gas resources when U.S. natural gas resources were believed to be increasingly scarce.

 As a result of the NGPA tight natural gas price incentive, these resources have been in production since the early 1980s, primarily from low-permeability sandstones and carbonate formations and from a small production volume of eastern Devonian shale.
 With the full deregulation of wellhead natural gas prices and the repeal of the associated Federal Energy Regulatory Commission (FERC) regulations, tight natural gas no longer has a specific definition, but it generically still refers to natural gas produced from low-permeability sandstone and carbonate reservoirs.

-Notable tight natural gas formations include, but are not confined to:
+Notable tight natural gas formations include but are not confined to:

 • Clinton, Medina, and Tuscarora formations in Appalachia